MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/personal-apps.md

 To navigate within the app, configure the back button so that when you select the back button, you can go back to previous steps and navigate within the app.

-To configure back button, call [registerBackButtonHandler](/javascript/api/@microsoft/teams-js/pages.backstack) API, which handles the functionality of the back button depending on one of the following conditions:
+To **Configure back button**, call [registerBackButtonHandler](/javascript/api/@microsoft/teams-js/pages.backstack) API, which handles the functionality of the back button depending on one of the following conditions:

 * When `registerBackButtonHandler` is set to `false`, TeamsJS calls the `navigateBack` API and the Teams platform handles the back button.
 * When `registerBackButtonHandler` is set to `true`, the app handles the functionality of back button (you can go back to previous steps and navigate within the app), and the Teams platform takes no further actions.